jsenv/core/docs/browser_support.md

 ## Polyfills

-Jsenv do not handle polyfills, you must handle that yourself.
+Jsenv do not handle polyfills.

-For example if you want to support browsers without Promise, you need to provide the Promise polyfill yourself.
-You can use a service like https://polyfill.io to do that
+For example to be compatible with browsers that do not support Promise, the Promise polyfill must be added (suggestion: using https://polyfill.io)